-Table 5 shows six common constituents and their measured concentrations from the SWP system at Devil Canyon over the past four years.
+Table 5 shows six common constituents and their measured monthly concentrations from the SWP system at Devil Canyon over the past four years.
 TDS, or total dissolved solids, is perhaps the most significant constituent in this table.
 It represents salinity, which is becoming more important to water agencies in California.
-Over the past four years it can be seen that TDS has mostly been below 300 parts per million (ppm) or milligrams per liter (mg/l).
+It can be seen that TDS was mostly below 300 parts per million (ppm) or milligrams per liter (mg/l) through 2013.
 In 2014, the third consecutive year of drought, a number of readings above 300 appear; this is to be expected in dry years.
+This continued in 2015, another dry year, as the monthly average was above 300 every month that year.
 Many readings from 2011 through 2013 are in the 240-250 ppm range, and there are a number of readings in the 220 range and below.
 In 2011, which was a relatively wet year in northern California, TDS readings were very low after January.
-This is significant because the ambient salinity concentration of the Beaumont Basin is approximately 280 ppm, so the great majority of the time, SWP water reduces the overall concentration of salinity in the Beaumont basin.
+This is significant because the ambient salinity concentration of the Beaumont Basin is approximately 280 ppm, so the great majority of the time, importation of SWP water reduces the overall concentration of salinity in the Beaumont basin.

 Figure 18 shows the monthly average salinity concentration at Devil Canyon since 2004, while Figure 19 shows the annual average since 1990.
 Table 5 and Figure 18 clearly show an outlier salinity concentration that is likely the result of an incorrect reading or analysis.
 The annual average shown in Figure 19 is useful because it indicates clearly that salinity is higher in dry years and lower in wet years.
 The two highest years, 1991 and 1992, were very dry and the last two years of a five year drought in California.
 The years 1996, 1997, 1998, 2006, and 2011 were all very wet years (in the case of 2011, it was a wet year in northern California, where State Water Project water originates).
 Salinity in 2010 is significantly lower than the previous three years, which represented a three year drought in California.
-This inverse correlation between salinity and rainfall comes about because State Water Project passes through the Sacramento/San Joaquin delta.
+This inverse correlation between salinity and rainfall comes about because State Water Project water passes through the Sacramento/San Joaquin delta.
 In dry years, there is less fresh water available to flush out the system by pushing relatively more saline water to the ocean, so the fresh water/salt water interface is higher in the delta and hence salinity of SWP water is higher.